-Avoid gender specific language when speaking to your class.
+Avoid gender-specific language when speaking to your class.
 Be aware that sometimes we use boy-girl language where some kids can’t find a place for themselves.
-Instead of calling your students to attention with “boys and girls…” get their attention in different ways.
-For instance, when calling them to line up choose something that has nothing to do with gender such as, “If you’re wearing green, you may line up.”
-Or, “If your birthday is in June, you may line up.”
-Refer to them as a collective as in “children,” or “Kindergarteners.”
+Instead of calling your students to attention with “boys and girls …” get their attention in different ways.
+For instance, when calling them to line up, choose something that has nothing to do with gender such as, “If you’re wearing green, you may line up.”
+Or “If your birthday is in June, you may line up.”
+Refer to them as a collective as in “children,” or “kindergartners.”

 For instance, why do you need a girls’ bathroom pass and a boys’ bathroom pass?
 There can just be a bathroom pass.
 Period.
 Any basket, container or folder that is unnecessarily labeled boy or girl can be eliminated.

 5. Read good books.